chaijs/guidelines/support-cycle.md

 We validate our support for Node.js by running Continuous Integration testing our projects in the latest release of every major version - for example at the time of writing the current LTS release version is `6.11.13`; we will test this version but none of the earlier releases in the 6.0 branch.

+##### What does this look like?

+The following predicts our support cycle until 2020.
+This is an estimate and may change based on the Node.js release cycle.

+ - We will always have hard support for the latest version
+ - Node.js 4 will be supported between 2015-09-08 to 2018-04-01
+ - Node.js 5 will be supported between 2015-10-29 to 2018-04-01
+ - After 2018-04-01 the oldest supported version will be v6
+ - Node.js 6 will be supported between 2016-04-26 to 2019-04-01
+ - Node.js 7 will be supported between 2016-10-25 to 2019-04-01
+ - After 2018-04-01 the oldest supported version will be v8
+ - Node.js 8 will be supported between 2017-05-30 to around 2019-12-31
+ - Node.js 9 will be supported between around 2018-04-01 to around 2019-12-31
+ - After around 2019-12-31 the oldest supported version will be v10
+ - Node.js 10 will be supported between around 2018-10-01 to around 2020-04-01
+ - Node.js 11 will be supported between around 2019-04-01 to around 2020-04-01
+ - After 2020-04-01 the oldest supported version will be Node.js 12

 #### Firefox

 We support Firefox from it's _Extended Support Release_ (ESR) up until the _latest_ released version.
 [Firefox's ESR release cycle is documented here](https://www.mozilla.org/en-US/firefox/organizations/faq/) and can be effectively summarised as: a new ESR release is made approximately every year, while new regular releases are made every 6 weeks.
 For us this means we essentially support a years worth of Firefox releases.